Why Designing This Website Took 5 Years

 In early 2012, I got the idea to name a website after myself (ridiculous, I know!) instead of calling it something inflammatory like ‘Mebro’.

 This one got all the way to being a fully-functioning site, powered by the ‘GetSimple’ CMS.
-If I’d actually used it, nobody would have batted an eyelid.
-But I didn’t.
+But I lost interest in the project and the template before it was ever finished.

 A nicer version of that green colour and the overall style, combined with the left-mounted navigation from above and below eventually found their way into a template I made for the note-taking software ‘Zim’.
 You can see it on the website for Zim itself!